Thibaud Verlinden: Fortuna Sittard

 Verlinden joined Dutch Eredivisie club Fortuna Sittard in January 2021.

 Dunajská Streda

 Verlinden signed a contract with DAC Dunajská Streda on 3 September 2021.
 His tenure was to last one year.

+OH Leuven

+On 3 February 2025, Verlinden signed a three-and-a-half-year contract with OH Leuven.

 Personal life

 Verlinden's father, Dany, played professional football for Club Brugge and Lierse.